LLNL/magpie/README.md

 Documentation
 -------------

-Please see the doc/README file for full instructions, pointers to documentation for each project, setup requirements, ability to do local configurations, tips & tricks, and all information.
+All documentation is in the 'doc' subdirectory.
+Please see the doc/README file as a starting point.
+It provides general instructions as well as pointers to documentation for each project, setup requirements, ability to do local configurations, tips & tricks, and more information.